velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 Taya sets her bowl aside and pulls me into her lap.
 I don't even try to resist, resting my head on her chest as she wraps her arms around me.

 "W-we all split up a little after that.
 The lucky ones had contacts here.
 Sweet little Holly had some slaver ex-girlfriend she ran away from who operated out of Sekësta; I g-guess she went crawling back to her."
 I squeeze my eyes shut, try to take a deep breath.
-"Captain muttered something about calling in a favor from the Cartel and got on a ferry.
+"Cap'n muttered something about calling in a favor from the Cartel and got on a ferry.
 Boar just sort of disappeared one night.
 Owl blew her share on opium; sold herself to a brothel when she ran out.
 No one wanted to hire me, so when I heard tell Rose's operation was in town, I packed up and headed out here hoping she'd let bygones be bygones, and, well.
 You know the rest."

 "And there's no one offworld who'd take you in?"